 I stayed in very primitive accommodations with no hot water most of the time, only once, as our group slept for three nights in an abandoned school building.
 We slept on concrete floors on blankets.
 We had no showers and relied on baby wipes to clean ourselves.
 We used the bathroom, a hole in the ground surrounded by a cement wall with no door or the nearby cornfield.

 My heart’s biggest desire is to continue working in the same department and spend some of my time off doing medical missions.
-I have been working in Interventional Radiology for the past two years, and I love that it offers such diversity in case types and patient populations.
-Some procedures are cutting-edge medicine, like providing palliative treatments for hepatic carcinoma.
+I have worked in Interventional Radiology for the past two years, and I love that it offers such diversity in case types and patient populations.
+Some procedures are innovative medicine, like providing palliative treatments for hepatic carcinoma.
 We also rescue many ischemic strokes and embolization the hemorrhagic stroke.

 I was a Medical Assistant for ten years before becoming an RN, and I have read back over some thank you cards I received so many years ago.
 It is heartwarming to know that I made a difference for that patient at that moment.